Sultanipura

 Sultanipura is a village in the Taluk and District of Davangere, Karnataka in India.
 It is located 20 kilometres from Davangere.
-It is one of the smallest villages in davangere, having around 50-60 families in total.
+It is one of the smallest villages in davangere, with around 50-60 families in total.

 Demographics

-As of 2011 it has a population of about 300–350.
+As of 2011, it had a population of about 300–350.

 History

-It is popular in the Mayakonda hobli for having a fort inside the village which was believed to be constructed 300–400 years ago and the fort got destroyed in recent years due to improper maintenance and heavy rainy season.
+It is popular in the Mayakonda hobli for having a fort inside the village, which is believed to have been constructed 300–400 years ago, but it was destroyed in recent years due to improper maintenance and heavy rainfall.

-The village is also famous for most of its native residents being migrated to semi-urban areas like Davangere, Chitradurga, Bangalore and near by towns.
-It is believed that more than 50% of existing population is migrated till date.
-The village is also famous for agricultural activities.
+The village is also famous for the migration of most of its native residents to semi-urban areas like Davangere, Chitradurga, Bangalore, and near by towns.
+It is believed that more than 50% of its population has migrated to date.
+The village is also famous for its agricultural activities.